nathenharvey/nathenharvey.github.io/source/_posts/2012-12-19-learning-chef-part-4.markdown

 * [Chef Repository](http://github.com/mulderp/learning-chef)
 * [Rails Application](http://github.com/mulderp/chef-demo)

-<iframe width="560" height="315" src="http://www.youtube.com/embed/3cA1IL8DV8I" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="http://www.youtube.com/embed/fb4DJJmhUt8" frameborder="0" allowfullscreen></iframe>

 ## What's Next

-In [Learning Chef - Part 4](http://nathenharvey.com/blog/2012/12/19/learning-chef-part-4/) we finish the deployment of the sample application and then explore roles.
+In Learning Chef - Part 5 we will move the MongoDB to it's own VM.

 In the meantime, please let us know what you think of this post and these videos!
 Drop a note in the comments or reach out to [@nathenharvey](https://twitter.com/nathenharvey) or [@mulpat](http://twitter.com/mulpat) on twitter.